SINGROUP/matid/docs/_sources/install.rst.txt

 Installation
 ============
-The newest versions of the package are compatible with Python 3.X (tested on 3.5, 3.6 and 3.7).
+The newest versions of the package are compatible with Python >=3.6 (tested on 3.6 and 3.7).
 MatID versions <= 0.5.4 also support Python 2.7.
 The exact list of dependencies are given in setup.py and all of them will be automatically installed during setup.

-The latest stable release is available through pip: (use the -\\-user flag if root access is not available)
+The latest stable release is available through pip: (use the -\-user flag if root access is not available)

 .. code-block:: sh